labib-bm/Bank-Management-System/README.md

 # Bank-Management-System
 This is a Bank Management System implemented in Java.
-It allows users to perform various banking operations such as opening accounts, checking balances, making cash deposits and withdrawals, transferring funds between accounts, and updating account information.
+It allows users to perform different banking operations (i.e. opening bank accounts, checking bank balances, cash deposits and cash withdrawals, fund transfers to another account, and account information updates).

-Features
-Account Creation: Users can open bank accounts by providing their personal information.
+* Features Account Creation: The user can open bank accounts by providing their personal information.
-Balance Inquiry: Users can check the balance of their accounts.
+* Balance Inquiry: Users can check the balance of their accounts.
-Cash In: Users can deposit funds into their accounts.
+* Cash In: Users can deposit funds into their accounts.
-Balance Transfer: Users can transfer funds between different accounts.
+* Balance Transfer: Users can transfer funds between different accounts.
-Account Information Update: Users can update their account holder's name and address.
+* Account Information Update: Users can update their account holder's name and address.
-Employee Management: The system allows for adding employees to the bank.
+* Employee Management: The system allows for adding employees to the bank.

 **Getting Started**